 9. Save on Space

-Servers and all their associated equipment take up significant square footage and expanding an in-house system often requires careful planning to secure the right amount of space.
+Servers and all their associated equipment take up significant square footage, and expanding an in-house system often requires careful planning to secure the right amount of space.
 Larger ventures may have some excess space to grow into, but small businesses are often fighting to make the most of every square inch.
 Cloud computing can free up your office for more workspace or amenities while eliminating the need to plan for future equipment expansion.
-With cloud, you do not have to worry about the installation of dedicated breakers, high voltage lines, special HVAC systems or even backup generators.
+With the cloud, you do not have to worry about the installation of dedicated breakers, high voltage lines, special HVAC systems or even backup generators.

 10. Enhance Compliance

 The hundreds of regulations that govern different types of data are complex to understand, time-consuming to apply and laborious to maintain.
 Why not let a cloud storage service provider do the heavy lifting when it comes to compliance?
-A good provider operates in full compliance with all applicable regulations so you don’t have to worry about incurring violations.
+A good provider operates in full compliance with all applicable regulations, so you don’t have to worry about incurring violations.

-What Are the Disadvantages of Cloud Computing?
+What Are the Cons of Cloud Computing?